jeandi7/sqdecoder3/README.md

 the sqdemo1_4_0.wav file will be generated.

-or you can generate a single output file in 5.1 format (experimental) with the command
+or you can generate a single output file in 5.1 format with the command

 ```
 go run sqdecoder.go -input "sqdemo1.wav" -audioformat "5.1"